Menu

 return decision

-Step 2 — Check that the node updates the right field.
-The top cause of endless loops isn’t bad routing logic — it’s a node that never changes the value the router looks at.
-If your router reads state["count"] but the node forgets to bump count, the check stays true forever.
+Step 2: Make sure your state gets updated.
+The top cause of endless loops isn’t bad routing logic.
+It’s a node that never changes the field the router checks.
+If the router reads state["count"] but no node ever bumps count, the test stays true forever.

 python